Mid Cornwall · TR2

 Why Probus is its own job.

-Conservation Area covers the village core including the church.
+Locally, conservation Area covers the village core including the church.
 Tregothnan Estate (the largest private estate in Cornwall) lies to the south and shapes some adjacent applications.
 For architectural design specifically, parts of Probus sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Probus project as a TR2-area job first — not a generic Cornwall job with a postcode bolted on.
+Which is why we scope Probus projects parish-up, not template-down — the TR2 context shapes the design from day one.
+Whether the project is on post-war estates in the centre or further out toward Grampound, the architectural design response is locally tuned.

 Planning note